NSHipster/articles/2015-04-13-unmanaged.md

 * * *

 One gets that feeling that `Unmanaged` is a stopgap measure—that is, a way to use CoreFoundation while the work of annotating the mammoth API is still in progress.
-As functions are revised to interoperate more cleanly, each successive Xcode release may let you to strip `takeRetainedValue()` calls from your codebase.
+As functions are revised to interoperate more cleanly, each successive Xcode release may allow you to strip `takeRetainedValue()` calls from your codebase.
 Yet until the sun sets on the last `CFUnannotatedFunctionRef`, `Unmanaged` will be there to help you bridge the gap.